 Health Care Degree Programs

 A unique industry, health care affords prospective students an extensive, diverse collection of both career- and academic-focused programs.
-This education can range from six month certificate programs to multi-year doctoral degree programs.
+This education can range from certificate programs that typically take six months to complete to multi-year doctoral degree programs.
 The amount of time required to complete a diploma or degree depends both on the academic award and the specific discipline.
-For example, the educational minimum requirement for a physician assistant is both a bachelor's and master's degree (6+ years of study), while a licensed vocational nurse only needs to complete a one-year diploma program.
+For example, the educational minimum requirement for a physician assistant is both a bachelor's and master's degree (six+ years of study), while a licensed vocational nurse may only need to complete a one-year diploma program.

 Also known as a career diploma, these programs of study are typically technical or vocational in nature and provide students with industry- or occupation-specific training and education.
 Traditionally, diploma programs can be completed in as little as six to twelve months of study.